Table of Contents

 The rest of the day was spent paragliding over the snowcapped mountains and thickly carpeted forests around Gangtok, enjoying the panoramic views of Gangtok from Ganesh Tok, revisiting the old world charm at the Royal Palace and suicide point infamous for kings throwing their enemies from a drop-dead gorgeous hilltop.

 The day was wrapped up with a passeggiata on the MG Marg, the social-commercial hub.
-It was packed with restaurants serving toothsome delicacies, export surplus shops staff haggling with customers, travel agents taking last minute bookings and tourists enjoying the crisp air of Gangtok.
+It was packed with restaurants serving toothsome delicacies, export surplus shops staff haggling with customers, travel agents taking last-minute bookings and tourists enjoying the crisp air of Gangtok.

 For most visitors, a trip to Sikkim usually includes a trip to Gangtok, Rumtek and Nathula La via Tsomgo Lake and Harbhajan Baba’s Mandir.
-However, always curious to discover places beyond the obvious, I chose the road less traveled.
+However, always curious to discover places beyond the obvious, I chose the road less travelled.
 Not only I visited the old silk route but even tried my hand at playing golf at Yak golf course in Kupup, the world’s highest golf course (13,025 feet above sea level).
 Three days were not enough to explore East Sikkim but North Sikkim was already booked so I had to return to Gangtok.

-After an early morning start and backbreaking journey of seven hours from Gangtok we finally reached Lachen.
+After an early morning start and backbreaking journey of seven hours from Gangtok, we finally reached Lachen.
 The arduous journey was made beautiful by – the roaring jade green water of Teesta River rushing through massive boulders, soaring snow-capped peaks embroidered with long ribbons of waterfalls, lush green forests dimpled with alpine pastures and the hot pakodas made to order at Naga Waterfalls.

 After spending the night at a Bhutia (Tribe of Tibetan origin) homestay, I started my journey at 4 am through stunning frozen mountainscape where the majestic mountain peaks were glowing in the molten golden dust of the sunrise.
 Sacrificing my sleep was nothing when we saw the staggering snow-blanketed vistas and crag-rimmed Gurudongmar Lake (17,800 feet above sea level).
 I had not seen anything as phantasmal as Gurudongmar Lake was.
 Even the -19 degree temperature and AMS inducing thin air couldn’t confine me to my car.
 I sat near the lake trying to take in the beauty around us.
 There was nothing but perfect silence.
 Cautious enough to not get carried away, I took baby steps to enjoy the bounty of nature.

-After visiting the Gurudongmar Lake, I reached Lachung to explore the stunning Yumthang Valley and Zero point the next day.
+After visiting Gurudongmar Lake, I reached Lachung to explore the stunning Yumthang Valley and Zero point the next day.

 Besides the indescribable beauty of Sikkim, I was left awestruck by the calm and composed demeanour of the Sikkimese people.